 Popular Skills for Director, Risk Management / Risk Control

-Directors of Risk Management report using a pretty varied skill set on the job.
-Most notably, skills in Security Risk Management, Risk Management / Risk Control, Insurance, and Regulatory Compliance are correlated to pay that is above average.
-Safety Compliance and Claim Handling as skills, however, tend to be associated with significantly smaller paychecks.
-The majority of those who know Regulatory Compliance also know Insurance.
+Overall, survey participants reported applying a fair number of skills to their work.
+Most notably, skills in Security Risk Management, Risk Management / Risk Control, Insurance, and Claim Handling are correlated to pay that is above average.
+Safety Compliance and Regulatory Compliance as skills, however, tend to be associated with significantly smaller paychecks.
+Those familiar with Regulatory Compliance also tend to know Insurance.

 Pay by Experience Level for Director, Risk Management / Risk Control